kds-github/image_cataloger/README.md

 ## 1. Introduction

 kDS Image Cataloger is a utility designed to manage and maintain image metadata efficiently.
 It is designed to make the process of collecting and classifying digital photos or digital art easier.
-It allows you to run image analytics on your image files and generate a CSV file with a breakdown of images by directory path, year, quantity, and size.
+It allows you to run image analytics on your image files and generate a CSV text file with a breakdown of images by directory path, year, quantity, and size.
 This user documentation will guide you through the process of using the app effectively.

 ## 2. Installation and Setup